 Once an unassuming fishing village, Grindavik is coming into its own as a tourism destination in Iceland and not just because it is home to the nation’s most popular attraction, the one-of-a-kind Blue Lagoon geothermal spa.
-Grindavik boasts breathtaking natural beauty with a variety of hiking trails and a newly opened camping area sporting state-of-the-art facilities.
+Grindavik boasts breathtaking natural beauty with a variety of hiking trails and interesting restaurants.

-The surrounding nature offers endless adventure opportunities.
-You can enjoy the geothermal landscapes including ATV riding, horseback riding, lava cave exploration and trout fishing.
+The surrounding nature offers you endless adventure opportunities.
+You can enjoy the geothermal landscapes with ATV riding, horseback riding, lava cave exploration and trout fishing.
 There’s also a 13-hole seaside golf course nearby.
-Finally you can go bird watching from dramatic sea-cliffs.
+Last but not least, you can go bird watching from dramatic sea-cliffs.

 Hiking around Grindavik

-East of Grindavík, Krysuvik, Selatangar, Festarfjall and seemingly endless lava fields are among places to see.
-To the south, the Atlantic Ocean battles the island endlessly and to the west from Grindavík lays Reykjanes and the Reykjanes light house, the Gunnuhver (the “Gunna geyser”), Brimketill, Eldvörp and a multitude of other interesting natural phenomena.
+East of Grindavik you can visit Krysuvik, Selatangar and scenic, ever-changing lava fields.
+To the south, the Atlantic Ocean batters the island endlessly.
+Additionally, to the west you can discover the Reykjanes light house, the Gunnuhver (the “Gunna geyser”), Brimketill, Eldvörp and a multitude of other interesting natural phenomena in Reykjanes UNESCO GeoPark.

 Fishing and history

-The vibrant village relies on a strong local fishing industry.
-This fact is well represented at the Icelandic Saltfish Museum.
+The vibrant village is based on a strong local fishing industry.
+You can discover more about this interesting part of Iceland’s heritage at the Icelandic Saltfish Museum.
 The same goes for the lively family activities at the Festival of the Sea every June.
-There are many charming shops and restaurants to discover throughout Grindavik.
+Additionally, there are many charming shops and restaurants to discover throughout Grindavik.
 Fresh fish in particular is a favorite on the menu among visitors and locals alike.